 - Honey to taste (optional)

-*** fresh ginger may be substituted with 1 tsp dry ginger unless there is a strong Pitta imbalance
+* Fresh ginger may be substituted with 1 teaspoon dry ginger unless there is a strong Pitta imbalance.

-- Add the grated ginger, tulsi, lemongrass, peppermint and cinnamon sticks.
-Steep on low heat for 15 minutes.
+2. Add the grated ginger, tulsi, lemongrass, peppermint, and cinnamon sticks.
+Steep on a low heat for 15 to 20 minutes.

-- Once the tea has cooled to about 110 degrees, add a small amount of honey if desired.
+4. Once the tea has cooled to about 110 degrees, add a small amount of honey (if used).